rohitkaundal19/pdsnd_github/README.md

 ### Date created
 The Date of creation at Github is 15 May 21.

+### Date Updated
+The documentation was updated on 15 May 21 at 1400 hrs

 ### Project Title
 Exploring US Bikeshare Data.